WHAT IS POVERTY

-We can also say it’s a state of having no surplus and owning no factors of production such that one is forced to buy their food, clothes, shelter, education and all their basic needs on remuneration earned from laboring for industry or debt.
+Some can also say it’s a state of having no surplus and owning no factors of production such that you are forced to buy your food, clothes, home,

 The fact is Zimbabwe is said to only have 10% formal employment.
 With most in formal employment being paid in RTGS and salaries being as low as $300/mth for doctors.

-Now contrast this with Zimbabwe having had a record year of car importations in 2018.
+Now contrast this with Zimbabwe’s record year of car importations in 2018.
 We have also seen a record boom in housing construction, live stocking, cropping, mine developments, investment in farming assets, farming implement ownership etc in both rural and urban areas, which is mainly financed by surplus and not debt.

-All these developments are hardly driven by the 10% RTGS earning employees, most of whom don’t have any surplus to buy foreign currency.
+All these developments hardly driven by the 10% RTGS earning employees, most of whom don’t have any surplus to buy forex.